jamescottrill/ga-bq-pipeline/Readme.md

 ## Pipeline configuration
 The majority of the pipeline will work without any modification, however user settings do need to be set up.
 ### Environment Configuration YAML
 1. Service Account - The pipeline is set up to use a service account, it will need BQ Editor and Storage Editor permissions.
 Once you've set up the service account, put the json file in the `google-keys` folder.
+For local environments the google-keys folder should stay where it is, for the dev and prod environments, this should be in your root folder i.e. `/google-keys/`.
+Having one folder location on production environments means that you can run multiple pipelines off this template structure and keep all the keys in one place (or use the same key for all pipelines).
 1. The Environment Configuration Files - Many of the attributes required are stored in the `ga-bq-pipeline/ga_bq_pipeline/conf` folder.
 In this repo there is a template file for the configuration.
 You'll need to fill these out for your specific use case.
     1. The BigQuery `source_` values are for the table your hits are streamed in to.
     1. The other BigQuery values are for the destination table